Find out the latest indie author news. For FREE.

 Reviews

 A rousing cry for freedom, a celebration of the courage of Black soldiers who fought for their liberty in the Civil War, and a well-researched history, the second entry in Mason’s “documentary” fiction trilogy continues the story of the real Parson Sykes, who along with his brothers escaped enslavement and seized his own freedom, first by fleeing a farm in Southampton County, Virginia, and then by heading for Norfolk and Fort Monroe to enlist in the Union Army.
-Following the events of the first book, the story picks up in December of 1864, with 17 year-old Skyes and his brothers Joseph and Henry “between bondage and freedom” at Fort Monroe, facing scant supplies, meeting other former slaves from around the country, enduring racist invective from officers, and eventually seeing combat with a cavalry regiment of the United States Colored Troops (UCST).
+Following the events of the first book, the story picks up in December of 1864, with 17 year-old Sykes and his brothers Joseph and Henry “between bondage and freedom” at Fort Monroe, facing scant supplies, meeting other former slaves from around the country, enduring racist invective from officers, and eventually seeing combat with a cavalry regiment of the United States Colored Troops (UCST).

 Freedom is a tangible but still distant dream for Sykes, though the tide was turning against slavery.
-Parson and the UCST fights bravely despite inadequate training or supplies, earning the respect of their Union Army, but as Mason demonstrates continually, his fight began long before the war itself—Sykes must fight to simply enlist in the army as a Black man and “contraband of war,” a term for escaped slaves who sought refuge at military camps but were often relegated to menial tasks.
+Parson and the UCST fight bravely despite inadequate training or supplies, earning the respect of their Union Army, but as Mason demonstrates continually, his fight began long before the war itself—Sykes must fight to simply enlist in the army as a Black man and “contraband of war,” a term for escaped slaves who sought refuge at military camps but were often relegated to menial tasks.

 As it follows the battle against the Confederates—from Fort Monroe to Richmond, from contraband to serving in the cavalry, from ghastly diseases to bloody battles—Mason’s novel often emphasizes the historical record over fictionalized scenes or sensational drama, though moments of doubt and fear have power.
 That works, though, despite some repetitive passages—the history is more exciting than fiction.
 Often, Mason, a descendant of Sykes’s, reports what the real Sykes wrote to others, capturing epochal events and the everyday textures of life.
 The result is a powerful reminder of the crucial, often overlooked, role Black soldiers played in the Civil War.
 Thorough introductory material provides essential context.